longstaff/jekyll-now/about.md

 ### Work Life

-I currently work at UX agency [Idean](http://www.idean.com/)'s Helsinki office as a Lead Developer and can be seen buried in code, leading development teams, discussing projects with clients, being involved in design meetings and rapid prototyping for user tests.
+I currently work at [Elsevier](https://www.elsevier.com/)'s London office as a Javascript Engineer and can be seen buried in code, leading development teams, being involved in design meetings and rapid prototyping for user tests.
 I am also a keen hacker so will be seen occasionally outside the office in hackathons.